2019 UTME: JAMB Remits N5bn To FG | Leadership Newspaper

 “I am worried about this whole thing.
 My son has been trying to get his result since Saturday to no avail.

-Another concerned parent, Mrs Florence Ibem, also told NAN that her son had the same issue.
+Another concerned parent, Mrs Florence Ibem, narrated how her son had the same issue.

 “Since they released the results, we have not been able to access his score through the telephone number we used in acquiring the registration pin.